Revanth-shivakumar/finance-dashboard/readme.md

 ![Dashboard Screenshot](dashboard-screenshot.png)

 The MERN Stack Finance Dashboard is a web application designed to help users manage and visualize their financial data.
-Built using the MERN stack (MongoDB, Express, React, Node.js), this project provides a comprehensive solution for tracking income, expenses, budgets, and more.
+Built using the MERN stack (MongoDB, Express, React, Node.js), this project provides a comprehensive solution for tracking income, expenses, profits , and more.

 ## Table of Contents